buncombe/iii/README.md

 registration) or send a message over IRC to buncombe on the [OFTC network][oftc].

-The project has also a dedicated IRC channel, #ii, on the OFTC network.
+The upstream ii(1) project has also a dedicated IRC channel, #ii, on the OFTC network.

 [nion]: http://nion.modprobe.de/blog/archives/440-Using-the-ii-irc-client.html
 [hg]: http://hg.suckless.org/ii/shortlog